DecisiveAI/mdai-hub/USAGE/compliance_filtering/start_here.md

 ### Telemetry Pipelines

-Two log pipelines will be create for the transmission from fluentD to MinIO via OTel data collection.
+Two log pipelines will be created for the transmission from fluentD to MinIO via OTel data collection.
 1. Compliance pipeline (see section)
 2. Dynamic Filtering (see below)